-Ken Brown recalls life around ships, engines and peas and beans, from Cornwall to Great Yarmouth and Australia and back.
+Ken recalls life around ships, engines and peas and beans, from Cornwall to Great Yarmouth and Australia and back.

 Leaving school for a life at sea